How to understand iso on your digital camera

 ISO settings on your digital camera play a crucial role in achieving different creative effects in your photography.
 By understanding how ISO affects the sensitivity of your camera’s sensor to light, you can experiment with various ISO settings to enhance your photos.

-See also Best windows file viewer for digital cameras
+See also Best child friendly digital camera

 Low ISO (100-400): Using a low ISO setting results in less noise and finer details in your images, making it ideal for well-lit situations or when you want to capture sharp, high-quality photos.